Utah Deaf History and Culture

 In 1957, UACD left the FAAD region to join the newly formed Northwest Athletic Association of the Deaf (NWAAD), although the players were responsible for their own transportation, hotel, and meals.
 The team visited California, Idaho, Oregon, Washington, and Canada in 1957 (White, 1997).

-Rodney W. Walker was elected president of the Utah Athletic Club of the Deaf in 1958 as a result of his curiosity and an offer to attend a meeting of the UACD; he maintained the position for ten years.
+Rodney W. Walker was elected president of the Utah Athletic Club of the Deaf in 1958 due to his curiosity and an offer to attend a meeting of the UACD; he maintained the position for ten years.
 He proposed that they launch a UACD newsletter for members, and he chose his first wife, Georgia Hendricks Walker, to serve as editor and publisher.
 The annual dues were one dollar.
 To a total of 175, the number of members climbed three or fourfold.
-Although new members were not required to participate in activities such as basketball, bowling, or softball, the newsletter was the reason for the growth in membership (Walker, 2006).
+Although new members were not required to participate in activities such as basketball, bowling, or softball, the newsletter was the reason for the membership growth (Walker, 2006).

 The Utah Athletics Club of the Deaf team at the Northwest Athletic Association of the Deaf Tournament in Salt Lake City, Utah in 1962.
 Front row L-R: R: .J.
 Christensen, R. Bess, R. Potter, K. Stewart, R. Kerr; 2nd Row L-R: R. Johnston, R. Bonnell, V. Jones, A. Valdez; 3rd row, L-R: R. Loveland, K. Nelson, L. Curtis, B. Harvey, John F. White (manager/coach)